CEA-MetroCarac/pyvsnr/README.md

-**Note 1 :** in case of images batchs, in particularly in the case of stacks where successive images are quite similar (FIB-SEM slices for instance), computation time can be significantly decreased by this way (assuming all the images have the same size):
+**Note 1 :** in case of images batchs, in particularly in the case of stacks where successive images are quite similar (FIB-SEM slices for instance), computation time can be significantly decreased by this way :

 ```python
 import glob